Our fall baseball program provides a convenient, in-town option for players across all skill levels and age groups. Key elements include:

 Please see the league descriptions below and the note at the end of this page for information about determining a player's age.
 If your child does not fit into one of these groups, is new to Brookline, or has a special consideration not covered here, please use the links below to contact the relevant league organizers to discuss.
 As with all BYB programs, our fall leagues are open to boys and girls.
 Tryouts are not required.
 All teams in the in-town leagues will be assigned a specific weekday evening for a practice and/or scrimmage and will play games on Sunday.

-For players league age 6-7 yo immediately prior to the fall season the Farm League program is a coach-pitch league.
+For players grades K-2, the Farm League program is a coach-pitch league.
 A structured station-based practice format and split squad games maximize the action for players, with no more than 8 kids per side in any game.
 The program is targeted at both inexperienced players just picking up the sport and experienced players who need more time to work on fundamentals before they move on to kid pitch baseball.
 We group together kids of similar skill levels for station work and games in order to provide appropriate challenges.

 Our goal is to provide players with the fundamental skills they will need to enjoy the sport at higher levels.
 They will also learn the basic rules of the game, teamwork and sportsmanship.
 Teams will meet one weekday each week for a clinic style practice and on Sundays for a short practice session followed by a non-competitive game with an instructional focus.
 All events will likely take place at the Lawrence school playground.
 If you have any questions, please